Polkadot-Blockchain-Academy/pba-content/syllabus/5-Substrate/9-Substrate-Interactions_Slides.md

 So what question you need to ask yourself there? which runtime blob.

-almost all external communication happens over JSPN-RPC, so let's take a closer look.
+almost all external communication happens over JSON-RPC, so let's take a closer look.

 ---